top of page

-This practise explores societies, and environments, through the context of location.
-This work stems primarily from audio recordings which are collected, in conjunction with visual aids, throughout travels.
-These recordings expose the natural soundscapes of rural and densely populated areas stemming across Europe and North Africa.
-Through the form of soundscapes and audio pieces, this work unmasks the similarities and vast differences of communities and public noises across different nations.
-These audio pieces question the representation and value imagery, and news content, has on our understanding of societies.
-Hidden within the array of noise are insights into cultural difference.
-Socioeconomic and religious factors can be detected.
-The effects of industrial noise and each societies adaption begin to become apparent.
-Through listening to the sounds, familiar to someone thousands of kilometres away, an experience is created that cannot be captured or reproduced by photography.
+This work stems from an exploration of links between identity, place, sound and medium.
+Throughout travels, audio recordings are collected, in conjunction with visual aids.
+These recordings expose the natural soundscapes of rural and densely populated areas.
+Through the form of soundscapes and audio pieces, this work unmasks the similarities and vast differences between communities and public noises across different communities.
+Hidden within the array of noise are insights into cultural differences.
+Through layering, and texturising sounds, unique experiences are created.